Assassins (musical): Synopsis

 The Assassins gather in a bar.
-Guiteau toasts to the Presidency of the United States, speaking of his ambition to become Ambassador to France.
-Hinckley accidentally breaks a bottle, and Czolgosz flies into a rage, describing the horrors he sees in the bottle factory he works in and how many men die or are injured just to make a bottle like the one Hinckley has just broken.
-Guiteau jokingly tells Czolgosz to find another job, and the two begin to argue about the American Dream, with Guiteau defending America and Czolgosz dismissing the "land of opportunity" as a lie.
-Czolgosz becomes enraged and grabs a bottle, barely stopping himself from throwing it across the room.
+Guiteau toasts to the U.S. presidency, speaking of his ambition to become Ambassador to France.
+Hinckley accidentally breaks a bottle, and Czolgosz flies into a rage, describing the bottle factory he works in and how many men die or are injured just to make a bottle.
+Guiteau jokingly tells Czolgosz to find another job, and the two begin to argue about the American Dream, with Guiteau defending America and Czolgosz dismissing it as a lie.
+Czolgosz grabs a bottle, barely stopping himself from throwing it.
 Booth urges Czolgosz to take control of his fate by breaking a bottle himself, but Czolgosz cannot.
 Zangara complains about his stomach pains, and Booth suggests fixing them by shooting Franklin D. Roosevelt.

 A radio broadcast, narrated by the Proprietor, describes Zangara's failed attempt to assassinate Roosevelt at Bayfront Park in Miami.
 He misses Roosevelt and accidentally kills Chicago Mayor Anton Cermak instead.
-Five Bystanders are interviewed in turn, telling the audience their personal versions of the event; each is convinced that he or she personally saved the President ("How I Saved Roosevelt").
-From an electric chair, Zangara sings his refusal to be afraid and that he hadn't cared whom he killed as long as it was one of the men who control the money.
-Peeved that as an "American Nothing" he has no photographers at his execution, Zangara is electrocuted as the Bystanders preen for the cameras.
+Five bystanders are interviewed in turn, telling the audience their versions of the event; each is convinced that they personally saved the president ("How I Saved Roosevelt").
+From an electric chair, Zangara sings his refusal to be afraid and that he did not care whom he killed as long as it was one of the men who control the money.
+Peeved that as an "American nothing" he has no photographers at his execution, Zangara is electrocuted as the bystanders preen for the cameras.

-American anarchist leader Emma Goldman gives a lecture from offstage as Leon Czolgosz listens, enraptured.
-He introduces himself to her and declares his love, but she tells him to redirect his passion to the fight for social justice.
+American anarchist Emma Goldman gives a lecture from offstage as Czolgosz listens, enraptured.
+He introduces himself to her and declares his love, but she tells him to redirect his passion to social justice.
 She gives him a leaflet that she tells him contains an idea that is "not mine alone, but mine".
-As she prepares to leave, Czolgosz offers to carry her bag, to which Goldman protests by saying, "They make us servants, Leon.
-We do not make servants of each other."
+As she prepares to leave, Czolgosz offers to carry her bag, to which Goldman protests.
 Czolgosz, in his first display of assertiveness, still insists.